pantheon-systems/documentation/source/docs/articles/architecture/edge/varnish/caching-advancedtopics.md

 **Incorrect:** SESS\_hello, SESS-12345, mycustomSESS, Sessone, sess123testing, SESSFIVE

 ### WordPress Sites
-WordPress itself does not use PHP session cookies, however, some themes and plugins do.
+WordPress does not use PHP session cookies; however, some themes and plugins do.
 If you are using a theme or plugin that requires PHP sessions, you can install [Pantheon-sessions](https://wordpress.org/plugins/wp-native-php-sessions/ "Panthon Session WordPress plugin").
 It is designed to handle the naming properly.

 ## Geolocation, Referral Tracking, Content Customization, and Cache Segmentation Using STYXKEY